tthompsonSoftware/Tensor-Flow/README.md

 //Convert waveforms to spectrograms (This may or may not be needed more research required) converts the data from a time domain to a time-frequency-domain
 //According to the tutorial for simple audio these files are then fed into the neural network (conversion implementation in https://www.tensorflow.org/tutorials/audio/simple_audio)

+New data example for creating the model: https://medium.com/@oluyaled/audio-classification-using-deep-learning-and-tensorflow-a-step-by-step-guide-5327467ee9ab